csharp-markdig

 var html = Markdown.ToHtml(markdown);

-In conclusion, Markdig is a very comprehensive library that provides all the functionalities we may need to read, manipulate, or export Markdown formats.
+In short, Markdig is a very complete library that provides us with all the functionality we might need to read, manipulate, or export Markdown formats.

 It is compatible with NETStandard 2.0, NETStandard 2.1, NETCoreApp 2.1, and NETCoreApp 3.1.
-So, we can use it on Windows, Linux, Android, and macOS.
+Therefore, we can use it on Windows, Linux, Android, and macOS.